 Our marketing practices are based on three fundamental principles:

-- We do not market to children or use any images or content that might appeal to minors.
+- We do not market to children or use images that are aimed at or have particular appeal to minors.

 - We put health warnings on all our marketing materials and packaging.

 - All our marketing respects global standards of decency as well as local cultures, traditions and practices.

 Here are a few examples of what these rules mean for our day-to-day marketing practices: